dev4press/db-updates-for-bbpress/README.md

 The speed of bbPress queries that depend on the wp_postmeta joining is not critical issue for small forums, but with larger number of topics and replies, it can considerably slowdown the website for more complex queries.

+Without these changes, bbPress can't scale well to large forums that run complex queries or have features that need better filtering, search and other things that use complex queries.

 ## Which new tables are needed?

 This proposition currently includes 3 tables for forums, topics and replies, 2 tables for topics and forums subscriptions and 1 table for favorite topics.